Huangpu River Cruise: Experience a Huangpu River Cruise Tour

 On-Site Purchase: Tickets are available for purchase at the ticket office of the wharf, but availability may be limited during peak times.

-Online Booking: Tickets can be booked online from various travel websites.
+Online Booking: Tickets can be booked on the official platform of Huangpu River Tour 黄埔游览官方票务平台 via the WeChat mini-program.
 Some of these offer instant confirmation, e-tickets, and payment in a variety of currencies.

-Travel Agencies: Many travel agencies offer Huangpu River Cruise as part of their Shanghai tour packages.
-Just contact us
+Travel Agencies: China Travel can tailor-make the Huangpu River Cruise as part of your Shanghai tour.

 What Can Be Seen Along the Cruise